realm/realm-js/packages/realm-app-importer/README.md

 # Realm App Importer

-Imports an app directory into MongoDB Realm (formerly known as Stitch).
+Imports an app directory into Atlas App Services.

 This CLI works around a few shortcomings of the official Realm CLI - most notably around import of apps referencing secrets and the fact that the CLI updates apps (leaving upstages changes to app directories, degrading developer experience).